Numerical Investigation of Sequence Modeling Theory using Controllable Memory Functions: Abstract

 \section{Abstract}

 The evolution of sequence modeling architectures, from recurrent neural networks and convolutional models to Transformers and structured state-space models, reflects ongoing efforts to address the diverse temporal dependencies inherent in sequential data.
 Despite this progress, systematically characterizing the strengths and limitations of these architectures remains a fundamental challenge.
 In this work, we propose a synthetic benchmarking framework to evaluate how effectively different sequence models capture distinct temporal structures.
-The core of this approach is to generate synthetic targets, each characterized by a memory function and a parameter that determines the strength of temporal dependence.
-This setup allows us to produce a continuum of tasks that vary in temporal complexity, enabling fine-grained analysis of model behavior concerning specific memory properties.
-We focus on four representative memory functions, each corresponding to a distinct class of temporal structures.
-Experiments on several sequence modeling architectures confirm existing theoretical insights and reveal new findings.
+The core of this approach is to generate synthetic targets, each characterized by a parametric memory function $\rho(s, \alpha)$ and a controllable parameter $\alpha$ that determines the temporal strength.
+This setup allows us to produce a continuum of tasks that vary in temporal complexity, enabling fine-grained analysis of model behavior with respect to specific memory properties.
+We focus on four representative memory functions, each corresponding to a distinct class of temporal structures: exponential and polynomial functions for decay dynamics, impulse functions for long-range dependencies, and Airy functions for sparsity patterns.
+Experiments on several sequence modeling architectures confirm existing theoretical insights and reveal new findings regarding approximation capabilities, optimization dynamics, and architectural trade-offs.
 These results demonstrate the effectiveness of the proposed method in advancing theoretical understanding and highlight the importance of using controllable targets with clearly defined structures for evaluating sequence modeling architectures.